Anthrax vaccine adsorbed: Vaccination schedule

-Vaccination with Emergent BioSolutions BioThrax AVA and BioThrax IM intramuscular injections in the deltoid is given at 0 and 4 weeks, with three vaccinations at 6, 12, and 18 months, followed by annual boosters.

-As of 11 December 2008, the new BioThrax IM for intramuscular injections in the deltoid was approved by the US FDA which changes the immunity initialization sequence from 6 to 5 shots given at 0 and 4 weeks and then at 6, 12, and 18 months, followed by annual boosters.
-This prolonged initialization sequence is required with annual booster shots, because the anthrax vaccine's primary ingredient, the Anthrax Protective Antigen, can impair the life-cycle of the human immune system's memory B-Cells and memory T-cells, through inducing the production of immunoglobulin G (IgG) which sequesters furin.

-The loss of memory B-Cells leads to declining concentrations of IgG which can sequester APA, and therefore declining tolerance to the presence of anthrax bacteria.
-There is the potential that other memory B-Cell populations will be adversely affected as well.
+The loss of memory B-cells leads to declining concentrations of anti-APA IgG and therefore declining immunity to anthrax bacteria.
+There is the potential that other memory B-cell populations are similarly adversely affected.

 Furin is the protein activator for pro-parathyroid hormone, transforming growth factor beta 1, von Willebrand factor, pro-albumin, pro-beta-secretase, membrane type-1 matrix metalloproteinase, gonadotropin, and nerve growth factor.
 Furin is also essential to maintain peripheral immune tolerance by creating memory T-cells and suppressor T-cells.

 Based on a retrospective cohort study of female military members inoculated during pregnancy, there may be a small risk of birth defect for inoculation during first trimester.
 However, the difference between the vaccinated and unvaccinated control groups was not large enough to be conclusive.

-The approved US FDA package insert for AVA contains the following notice:
+The approved US FDA package insert for Biothrax contains the following notice:

 Contraindications

-The approved US FDA package insert for AVA contains the following notice:
+The approved US FDA package insert for Biothrax contains the following notice:

 Adverse reactions

-There have been no long-term sequelae of the known adverse events (local or systemic reactions) and no pattern of frequently reported serious adverse events for AVA.
+There have been no long-term sequelae of the known adverse events (local or systemic reactions) and no pattern of frequently reported serious adverse events for anthrax vaccine adsorbed.

-The approved FDA package insert for AVA contains the following notice: "The most common (>10%) local (injection-site) adverse reactions observed in clinical studies were tenderness, pain, erythema and arm motion limitation.
+The approved FDA package insert for anthrax vaccine adsorbed contains the following notice: "The most common (>10%) local (injection-site) adverse reactions observed in clinical studies were tenderness, pain, erythema and arm motion limitation.
 The most common (>5%) systemic adverse reactions were muscle aches, fatigue and headache."
-Also, "Serious allergic reactions, including anaphylactic shock, have been observed during post-marketing surveillance in individuals receiving BioThrax".
+Also, "Serious allergic reactions, including anaphylactic shock, have been observed during post-marketing surveillance in individuals receiving Biothrax".

 Drug interactions

-The approved US FDA package insert for AVA contains the following notice:
+The approved US FDA package insert for anthrax vaccine adsorbed contains the following notice: